 Who are your guides?

-We bring together 20-30 of the worlds best mountain guides from all over the world.
 We only use the best of the best because safety is our number one priority.
 To our knowledge, this is the only trip to bring together this many high caliber guides on one expedition.
 We keep a maximum Guide to Client ratio of 4:1, and most of the time you will be skiing in a group fewer than 8 people with 2 guides.
 Our guides have an astonishing list of accomplishments, from climbing & skiing Everest, to pioneering over 200 first descents on all 7 continents, and so much more.
 They love to share their experiences with you and be a part of your trip-of-a-lifetime.
 Our guides are our cornerstone, making sure clients are safe in the mountains and to show them the time of their lives.
 At the end of the day, we want our clients to say “that was the best day of my life,” and our guides live for those moments.

 What Our Past Clients Have To Say

 This trip is dedicated to skiing and other activities on the continent.
 Ice Axe uses world-class professional guides and has years of experience with this program.
 I have several friends that have been on this trip as clients and guides, and I had only heard amazing stories of previous trips.
 There was so much more than the skiing –- wildlife (could not get enough of the penguins!), icebergs, glaciers, and the non-stop scenery.
 The Ice Axe clients and guides are fascinating people from all over the world –- the stories and experiences of this group were endlessly entertaining.